selfup/sinio/README.md

 Default is direction out on pin 17 only.
 You can mess around with the config :tada:

 To be used as an internal node.
-Another application on the RPI should talk to this :smile:
+Another application on the RPI should talk to this!

-If you need a frontend, have another app serve the api/webpage from the same raspberry pi and have it proxy.
+Have another app serve the api/webpage from the same raspberry pi and have it proxy via internal api calls.

-Because we must use **sudo** to run this GPIO Server, it is best to have it as extracted as possible (micro/pico service).
+*Because* we must use **sudo** to run this GPIO Server, it is best to have it as extracted as possible (micro/pico service).

 ### Requirements